aws-amplify/amplify-js/README.md

   ```

 - The `JS` export has been removed from `@aws-amplify/core` in favor the exporting the functions it contained.
-- Any calls to `Amplify.Auth`, `Amplify.Cache`, and `Amplify.ServiceWorker` are no longer supported, instead your code should use the named exports.
+- Any calls to `Amplify.Auth`, `Amplify.Cache`, and `Amplify.ServiceWorker` are no longer supported.
+Instead , your code should use the named exports.
 For example:

   ```diff
   - import { Amplify } from 'aws-amplify';